Africa Safari delivers experiences such as these water crossings by Wildebeest on their migration.

 Day Notes:

-This morning after a leisurely breakfast, we make our way to the Tanzania border and then onwards to Arusha.
-En route, we stop and hike to the Marangu waterfalls.
-It is a moderately strenuous walk but well worth the effort at the foothills of Mount Kilimanjaro.
-We continue to Arusha via Moshi town – the gateway to the Kilimanjaro National Park.
+This morning after a leisurely breakfast, we make our way to the border and then onwards to Arusha.
+En route, we pass the Marangu waterfalls – which is a moderately strenuous walk (we do recommend sturdy shoes and a degree of walking fitness).

 Transfer Time: ~3 1/2 hours